emfuller/emfuller.github.io/_posts/2015-10-20-gluing-gifs.md

 ---
 layout: post
 date: 2015-10-20
-title: Never forget: how to merge two gifs together
+title: Never forget, how to merge two gifs together
 summary: example code for sewing together two gifs of animal movement into a single gif using imagemagick
 categories: snippets
 ---